dingherself/phil-324/modules/getting-started.md

 ## Activities

-- Come say hi to your classmates and instructor (reply to the \#introductions channel on Discord)
+- Come say hi to your classmates and instructor (post to D2L > Discussions)